ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/contextualballoon/contextualballoon.md

 ## Fake panels - max

-1. Select text `[select]` from the lower highlight.
+1. Select text `[select]` (by non-collapsed selection) from the lower highlight.
 You should see `1 of 4` status of pagination but only 2 additional layers under the balloon should be visible.